mdolab/MACH-Aero/installInstructions/installFromScratch.rst

 #. :ref:`install_petsc4py`
 #. :ref:`install_cgns`

-MDOLab packages
+MDO Lab packages
 ***************
-To install the MDOLab packages clone each repository from `GitHub <https://github.com/mdolab>`_ and follow the installation instructions for each.
-Some packages are pure python packages so no compilation or setup is needed.
+To install the MDO Lab packages clone each repository from `GitHub <https://github.com/mdolab>`_ and follow the installation instructions for each.
+Some packages are pure Python packages so no compilation or setup is needed.
 For the packages that do require compilation, copy one of the configuration files (e.g., ``config.LINUX_GFORTRAN.mk``) from the package's ``config/defaults`` directory to the package's ``config`` directory and rename it ``config.mk``.